 5. Deep breathing stimulates the lymphatic system

-a complex network of lymphatic vessels, tissues, organs and lymph nodes that fulfill many functions.
+The lymphatic system is an essential part of the body’s immune system and is composed of a complex network of lymphatic vessels, tissues, organs and lymph nodes that fulfill many functions.

 See Also: How to Cleanse Your Lymphatic System

 One of these functions, which the lymphatic fluid carries out, is removing the remains of dead cells and other waste from your body.

 Deep breathing will help you achieve this by allowing blood plasma to flow properly so your body can work more efficiently.

 Aerobic exercise (cardio) uses fat as energy.
 On the other hand, anaerobic exercise (strength training) uses glucose as energy.

 However, if you get used to practicing the “exercise” of deep breathing every day, you’ll be doing a fabulous cardio routine.